-Driving your car, RV, motorcycle, 5th wheel to Mexico is the best way to truly experience Mexico.
+Driving your car, RV, motorcycle, 5th wheel to Mexico is the best way to experience the country.
 Honestly, driving in Mexico is very safe.
 I've driven Mexico since '68 (19, not 18).
 Many of those who tell you it's not safe to drive your vehicle to Mexico have never driven or drove once and had a bad experience.
 I've driven in Los Angeles and had a bad experience, but don't warn you not to drive in L.A. or Houston (may God rest your soul if you have to).